Student Services

 Opening hours for appointments are between 9.00am and 4.30pm on weekdays, except Wednesdays, where the opening hours are between 9.30am and 4.30pm.
 The service does not operate after hours or on public holidays.

-The medical practice is staffed by general practitioners, nurse practitioners, nurse prescribers, practice nurses and health care assistant.
+The general practice is staffed by general practitioners, nurse practitioner, nurse prescribers, practice nurses and a health care assistant.

-Appointments can be booked by phone or through Manage my Health for students enrolled with the practice.
+Appointments can also be booked through MyIndici for students enrolled with the practice.

-Domestic students enrolled with the general practice are charged a fee of $10.00 a consult.
+Domestic students enrolled with the general practice are charged a fee of $10.00 for a GP consult.
 Prices for students not enrolled with the general practice are available on the Student Health webpage.
-International students’ charges are covered through their insurance.
+International students’ charges are covered through their insurance (some exclusions apply – please check your insurance policy details).

 The Mental Health & Wellbeing Service is free to all students currently enrolled at the University of Waikato.
 This service is comprised of mental health nurses and counsellors.
-The mental health nurses offer support to students who are experiencing a new mental health concerns or have a diagnosed mental health conditions.
-Counsellors assist with a range of problems that may be impacting on your wellbeing by helping you find solutions that are best suited to your needs.
+The mental health nurses offer support to students who are experiencing a new mental health concern or have a diagnosed mental health condition.
+Counsellors assist with a range of problems that may be impacting on student’s wellbeing by helping them find solutions that are best suited to their needs.
+The service also has a Social Worker and an Alcohol and other Drug Clinician.

 Students are eligible to use the Student Health Service from the beginning of their enrolled trimester(s).
-Students who have continuous enrollment from year to year are able to use the service throughout the year and access via Manage my Health and telehealth consults over semester breaks.
+Students who have continuous enrollment from year to year are able to use the service throughout the year and access via MyIndici and telehealth consultations over semester breaks.

 Accessibility Services

-The Accessibility Services, formerly known as Disability Support Service is located in the Student Centre, Level One, opposite The Campus Book Store.
+The Accessibility Services, formerly known as Disability Support Service is located in the Student Centre, Level One, opposite The Campus Book Store in Hamilton and on Level One at the Tauranga campus.
 The Service supports students with specific learning disabilities, impairments and medical conditions and works with the rest of the University to remove barriers to learning.
 The team will ensure student's learning requirements are accommodated through the provision of services, support, advice and advocacy.
 Prospective students who identify with specific learning disability/impairments and/or a medical conditions should contact Accessibility Services as soon as possible to ensure that the appropriate supports are able to be put in place.

 Telephone: (07) 838 4711 or (07) 838 4793, or